DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/05-deployment/homework.md

 Let's run your docker container!

-After running it, score the same customer:
+After running it, score this customer:

 ```python
 url = "YOUR_URL"